Collagen supplements are becoming a more popular way to improve overall health.

 After six months, indicators of atherosclerosis (plaque buildup in arterial walls), such as cholesterol and vascular stiffness, had improved.
 (Coronary artery disease, or CAD, occurs when atherosclerosis affects the arteries that lead to your heart, according to the Mayo Clinic.)

-Peptides Can Help You Keep Your Bones Healthy
+Peptides Can Help You Keep Your Bones Healthy:

 In a randomized, placebo-controlled, double-blind study of 102 postmenopausal women, those who took collagen peptides for a year had higher bone mineral density than those in the control group.

-Collagen May Be Beneficial For Joint Pain
+Collagen May Be Beneficial For Joint Pain:

-According to Lachman, type 1 (found in beef) is beneficial for your skin, while type 2 (found in chicken) may be better for arthritic joint stiffness.
+According to Lachman, type 1 (found in beef) benefits your skin, while type 2 (found in chicken) may be better for arthritic joint stiffness.
 Joints are made up of cartilage, which is mainly collagen.

 Patients with knee osteoarthritis who took acetaminophen plus type 2 collagen had a greater quality of life than those who took the drug alone, according to a study published in the Eurasian Journal of Medicine in June 2016.

-Collagen Will Not Assist You In Losing Weight
+Collagen Will Not Assist You In Losing Weight:

 When talking about collagen, it’s crucial to remember the following: It can’t be the only change you make to your diet and lifestyle.
 “Adding collagen powder to a high-sugar, refined-carbohydrate, calorie-dense diet will not help you lose weight,” Lachman continues.